Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Introduction

-To fully exploit the noise distribution of hybrid sensors, we develop the \textbf{first} statistics-based imaging noise model that jointly describes the noise behavior of APS and EVS within a unified framework.
-This model extends prior works on standard cameras~\citeps{wei2020physics,johnson2024understanding}, while incorporating the circuit mechanisms of event pixels~\citeps{graca2021unraveling,graca2023optimal}.
-In particular, within the hybrid sensor architecture, we explicitly model photon shot noise, dark current noise, fixed-pattern noise, and quantization noise.
-These noise sources exist in both APS and EVS; however, prior research has not quantitatively separated or measured them in EVS.
-To address this, we introduce the \textit{Q}-function \cites{isukapalli2008analytically,tanash2021improved} from statistics to link observed event probabilities with illumination and dark current.
-Consequently, our imaging noise model provides a unified explanation of how noise originates and propagates in both pixels, clarifying their correlations and differences.
+To better characterize the noise distribution of hybrid sensors, we develop the \textbf{first} statistics-based imaging noise model that jointly describes the noise behavior of APS and EVS within a unified framework.
+This model builds on prior works on standard cameras~\citeps{wei2020physics,johnson2024understanding}, while incorporating the circuit mechanisms of event pixels~\citeps{graca2021unraveling,graca2023optimal}.
+In the hybrid sensor architecture, we explicitly model photon shot noise~\citeps{hasinoff2021photon}, dark current noise~\citeps{mcgrath2018dark}, fixed-pattern noise \citeps{georgiev2015fixed}, and quantization noise \citeps{schreier2005understanding}.
+These noise sources exist in both APS and EVS.
+However, prior work rarely provides quantitative separation or measurement for EVS.
+To address this, we first introduce the \textit{Q}-function \cites{isukapalli2008analytically,tanash2021improved} from statistics to link observed event probabilities with illumination and dark current.
+As a result, the imaging noise model provides a unified explanation of how noise originates and propagates in both pixels, clarifying their correlations and differences.